binaryage/totalspaces-i18n/readme.md

 You can tweak resource files and add your preferred language.

-The idea is to install TotalSpaces and then symlink its `Resources` folder to the copy of this repository where you can edit it.
+The idea is to install TotalSpaces and then symlink its langname.lproj folder to the copy in this repository where you can edit it.
 You should push your changes back to GitHub and I will then incorporate your work into [next TotalSpaces release](http://totalspaces.binaryage.com/changes).

-You may want to read [TotalSpaces opened for localization](http://blog.binaryage.com/totalspaces-localization/) blog post.

 ## Where to start?